icnocop/SilverlightUnitTestAdapter/README.md

 Visual Studio 2017
 Visual Studio 2019

+## Visual Studio Requirements

+Tools > Options... > Test > Un-check "For improved performance, only use test adapters in test assembly folder or as specified in runsettings file".

+Otherwise the following error occurs:
+`Could not find test executor with URI 'executor://statlighttestadapter/v1'.
+Make sure that the test executor is installed and supports .net runtime version .`

 ## Installation

 The Visual Studio extension requires elevation during install and will be installed for all users in a subfolder in Visual Studio's extension directory.